Thursday, June 27, 2024

 Studies have conclusively demonstrated why yoga should be considered a vital practice for adolescents:

-Systematic Review of Yoga-Based Interventions in Schools: According to the Wiley Online Library, a comprehensive review evaluated the psychological benefits of yoga programs within school curricula for adolescents, highlighting its advantages over regular activities.
+Systematic Review of Yoga-Based Interventions in School: According to the Wiley Online Library, a comprehensive review evaluated the psychological benefits of yoga programs within school curricula for adolescents, highlighting its advantages over regular activities.

 The Benefits of Yoga for Children in Schools ProQuest notes the need for further research into the unique benefits of yoga programs for children, especially its impact on perceived stress and self-esteem among adolescents.